MathieuNls/bianca/bianca.md

 To address this, we randomly selected a sample of 1% commits from our dataset and checked the results by varying $\alpha$ from 1 to 100%.
 Figure \ref{fig:alpha-deter} shows the results.
 As we can see, there is a tradeoff between precision and recall, however, after the $\alpha$ = 35% point, we see a drop in recall; hence, we set $\alpha$ = 35% in our experiments.

-\red{While $\alpha$ = 35\% is not a general rule in clone detection work the best trade-off between precision and recall is obtained when alpha = 35%.
-In addition, Roy et al. [@Roy2008; @Cordy2011] showed using empirical studies that using NICAD with a threshold around 30%, the default setting, provides good results for the detection Type 3 clones.
+\red{While $\alpha$ = 35\% is not a general rule in clone detection work the best trade-off between precision and recall is obtained when $\alpha$ = 35\%.
+In addition, Roy et al. [@Roy2008; @Cordy2011] showed using empirical studies that using NICAD with a threshold around 30\%, the default setting, provides good results for the detection Type 3 clones.
 This is easily understandable for Type 3 clones which contain added or deleted code statements.}

 With $\alpha$ = 35%, the experiments took nearly three months to run on 48 Amazon VPS (Virtual Private Server) running in parallel (4e8 comparisons).